letsencrypt/website/content/en/docs/rate-limits.md

 Revoked certificates still count against our rate limits and remain in the public record.
 All issued certificates can be found using [crt.sh](https://crt.sh/), which uses public [Certificate Transparency](https://www.certificate-transparency.org) logs.
-In general, certificate revocation should only be considered under extreme circumstances, such as the compromise of a certificate's private key.
+In general, certificate revocation should only be considered under very particular circumstances, such as the compromise of a certificate's private key.
 Securely deleting a certificate's private key is usually sufficient to decommission the certificate due to perfect forward secrecy.
 Revocation of a certificate only invalidates its trust for future use.